jankul02/kubernetes-zookeeper/README.md

 - The `push` command will push the image, provided you have correct permissions, to grc.io/containers repository.
 - The `all` command will perform the `build` command.

-The [scripts](scripts) directory contains useful utilities for managing the ZooKeeper process in a Kubernetes cluster.